Lac-Mégantic rail disaster: Changes to operations and procedures

 The two major Class I Canadian railways, Canadian Pacific Railway and Canadian National Railway, indicated that they would not be leaving unattended locomotives unlocked outside a terminal or yard, and that CPR tank car trains containing regulated commodities would no longer be left unattended on a main line.

-On August 6, 2013, Burkhardt stated that MMA has no further plans to carry oil by rail.
+On August 6, 2013, Burkhardt stated that MMA had no further plans to carry oil by rail.
 The following day, the company filed for bankruptcy protection in both the Quebec Superior Court in Montreal (under the Companies' Creditors Arrangement Act) and the United States Bankruptcy Court in Bangor, Maine, (under Chapter 11).

 On August 13, 2013, the Canadian Transportation Agency suspended the railway's Certificate of Fitness effective August 20 because of its failure to obtain adequate insurance coverage, shutting down the line.
 It later extended this deadline to conditionally allow operation until October 18.
 While the amount of liability insurance is not listed on the federal Certificate of Fitness for reasons unknown, MMA's bankruptcy petition disclosed an insurance policy valued at $25 million and an estimated cleanup cost, which excludes damages in tort, of $200 million.
 MMA's Certificate of Fitness was last modified in 2005, to reflect the use of the line by Orford Express (an independently owned passenger service between Magog and Sherbrooke).
 It is unclear whether notice was given of the oil-by-rail shipments which began in 2012 despite a requirement to "notify the Agency in writing without delay if [...] the [...] operation has changed so that the liability insurance coverage may no longer be adequate."

 In Maine, state transportation authorities contacted all rival freight operators in-state to establish a contingency plan; if MMA ceased operation, U.S. federal law required a trustee keep the line operating until a buyer was found because of the MMA's status as a monopoly in many communities.
 The U.S. had no requirement that privately owned railways carry liability insurance.

 On August 22, 2013, the Canadian Transportation Agency ordered CPR to reinstate delivery to MMA, a move CPR (as one of multiple firms ordered by Quebec's government to pay for the costly cleanup of oil spilled by MMA at Lac-Mégantic) considered an unacceptable safety risk.
 Canadian Pacific chief executive officer Hunter Harrison stated that, "While we disagree with this order, we have taken immediate steps to comply.
 The CTA, as federal regulator, has satisfied itself that MMA is fit to operate and has adequate insurance to do so.
 We will review our legal options."
 The CTA also found that "the balance of inconvenience clearly favours MMA as the refusal to grant the interim order would result in the virtual cessation of MMA's operations."
 The CTA also held that issues regarding public safety were none of its concern.